 - Add potatoes, vegetable broth and bring to boil.
 When it boils, turn down the heat to simmer over medium heat for 10 minutes.

 - When potatoes are soft, add spinach, tarragon, paprika, and parsley.

 - Turn off the heat and let it cool for about 10 minutes.

 - While the soup is cooling, toast a couple of slices of sourdough bread and cut them into cubes and set aside.

 - When the soup is cooled, pour into a blender or a food processor or use an immersion blender right in the pot to blend.
 Don't put hot soup in a blender or a food processor.
 You'll regret it.
 Trust me on that.

 - Add cashews.
 Puree or blend until smooth.
 You can add more cashews if you want a thicker soup.

-- Add salt and pepper to taste and add the crouton and garnish with parsley if desired.
+- Add salt and pepper to taste and garnish with remaining parsley before serving.